wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 * Change the ``serial_number`` according to the serial number of your robot, for example ``j100-1234``.
-* In the ``system/hosts`` section, adapt the ``hostname`` according to the hostname of the onboard computer of your |jackal| robot.
+* In the ``system/hosts`` section, adapt the ``hostname`` according to the hostname of the onboard computer of your Jackal robot.
-* In the ``system/hosts`` section, adapt the ``ip`` value according to the IP address of your |jackal| robot -- either its static address or the dynamic address that is assigned by the router of your network.
+* In the ``system/hosts`` section, adapt the ``ip`` value according to the IP address of your Jackal robot -- either its static address or the dynamic address that is assigned by the router of your network.
 * In the ``system/ros2`` section, adapt the ``namespace`` string.
-  While the |clearpath_robotics| default configuration usually defines a namespace for the |ros| topics, we recommend to use an empty namespace, as it is used by the tutorials of the |lp_amr|.
+  While the Clearpath Robotics default configuration usually defines a namespace for the ROS 2 topics, we recommend to use an empty namespace, as it is used by the tutorials of the Autonomous Mobile Robot.
 An empty namespace is indicated by a slash character: ``namespace: /``
-* In the ``system/ros2`` section, add the ``domain_id`` entry and set it to a value that does not conflict with the ``ROS_DOMAIN_ID`` of other |ros| installations in your neighborhood.
+* In the ``system/ros2`` section, add the ``domain_id`` entry and set it to a value that does not conflict with the ``ROS_DOMAIN_ID`` of other ROS 2 installations in your neighborhood.
 The value that you use here will be propagated into the ``/etc/clearpath/setup.bash`` script, whose execution has been added to your ``~/.basrc`` script when you executed one of the installation options in section :ref:`install-clearpath-software-packages`.
   In consequence, your ``ROS_DOMAIN_ID`` environment variable will be